24 Signs of Declining Health in Elderly Loved Ones

 Forgetfulness

 We all forget things occasionally, but this increases as we get older and as cognition declines.
 Forgetfulness becomes especially pronounced in people who are developing dementia, and this can show up in many ways.
 People experiencing this decline may forget things in both short-term and long-term memory, such as the date of their child’s birthday or turning off the stove.
-If your loved one seems to be forgetting an unusually high number of things, it may be worthwhile to have them screened for dementia.
+If your loved one seems to be forgetting an unusually high number of things, it may be worthwhile to have them screened for dementia and Alzheimer’s Disease.

 Disorientation

 Along with forgetfulness, some adults will also show confusion and disorientation around where they are located and where they are going.
 They may suddenly forget that they are at a loved one’s home (or even their own home) and become agitated or confused.
 They might also start to drive to a familiar place, forget directions while they are mid-way and become lost.
-Some adults with dementia are also prone to wandering on foot.
+Some older adults with dementia are also prone to wandering on foot.

 Changes in Sleep Patterns

-Not sleeping enough, waking up many times during the night and sleeping excessively can be signs of physical and mental health concerns in aging people.
+Not sleeping enough, waking up many times during the night and sleeping excessively can be signs of physical and mental health concerns in seniors.
 In some cases, these sleep issues might be a secondary result caused by another health problem, such as incontinence in the middle of the night.
 In other situations, the changes in sleep patterns are the central problem and need to be treated directly.

 Lack of Personal Hygiene